-Attributable TB cases
+13.4 Attributable TB cases

-The attributable incidence rate in 2021 and its standard deviation were estimated using the secondorder Taylor expansion formula as the product of the incidence rate of TB in the total population (for undernutrition and HIV infection) or the adult population (for alcohol use disorders, smoking and diabetes) and the PAF.
-The estimated number of attributable TB cases was then calculated as the product of the attributable incidence rate and the total population (for undernourishment and HIV infection) or the adult population (for alcohol use disorders, smoking and diabetes).
+The attributable incidence rate in 2023 and its standard deviation were estimated using the second-order Taylor expansion formula as the product of the incidence rate of TB in the total population (for undernutrition and HIV infection) or the adult population (for alcohol use disorders, smoking and diabetes) and the PAF.
+The estimated number of attributable TB cases was then calculated as the product of the attributable incidence rate and the total population (for undernutrition and HIV infection) or the adult population (for alcohol use disorders, smoking and diabetes).

-Table 10.
-Attributable risk for TB
+Table 9.
+Attributable risk for TB in 2023

-Risk Factor Relative risk (uncertainty interval) Exposed population (millions) PAF (%) Attributable TB cases (millions, uncertainty interval) Alcohol use disorders [50] 3.3 (2.1-5.2) 292 8 0.74 (0.50-1.0) Diabetes[51] 1.5 (1.3-1.8) 498 3.1 0.37 (0.27-0.49) HIV infection[52] 16 (14-18) 38 6.6 0.86 (0.70-1.0) Smoking[53] 1.6 (1.2-2.1) 981 6.7 0.69 (0.49-0.92) Undernourish ment[54] 3.2 (3.1-3.3) 711 17 2.2 (2.0-2.3)
+Risk Factor Relative risk (uncertainty interval) Exposed population (millions) PAF (%) Attributable TB cases (millions, uncertainty interval) Alcohol use disorders [50] 3.3 (2.1-5.2) 286 7.8 0.7 (0.5-1.0) Diabetes[51] 1.5 (1.3-1.8) 502 4.0 0.4 (0.3-0.5) HIV infection[52] 13 (11-15) 39 5.6 0.6 (0.6-0.7) Smoking[53] 1.6 (1.2-2.1) 943 7.3 0.7 (0.5-1.0) Undernutritio n[54] 2.0 (1.7-2.2) 616 8.9 1.0 (0.8-1.1)

-13. Conclusion
+14. Conclusion

 The methods described here can be combined to assess tuberculosis incidence and mortality, to evaluate progress towards targets for TB control and the Sustainable Development Goals (SDGs) for TB.
-Alternative TB burden estimation methods have been developed by the Institute of Health Metrics and Evaluation,[55] with generally consistent results at the global level compared with WHO, but with marked differences in specific countries.
+Alternative TB burden estimation methods have been developed by the Institute of Health Metrics and Evaluation [55], with generally consistent results at the global level compared with WHO, but with marked differences in specific countries.
 Discrepancies in estimates from different agencies reflect the questionable quality and completeness of the underlying data.
 Further convergence in estimates will result from improvements in measurements at country level.
 National TB programmes should be able to measure the level and time trends in incidence through well-performing TB surveillance with universal access to healthcare.
 In countries with incomplete routine surveillance, prevalence surveys of TB disease provide estimates of TB burden that do not heavily rely on expert opinion.
-The performance of TB surveillance should be assessed periodically[10] and the level of under-reporting should be measured[9] and minimized.
+The performance of TB surveillance should be assessed periodically [10] and the level of under-reporting should be measured [9] and minimized.
 TB mortality will ideally be measured by counting deaths in a comprehensive vital registration system.

-WHO's post-2015 global TB strategy, known as the End TB Strategy,[56] has the goal of ending the global TB epidemic, with corresponding targets of a 90% reduction in TB deaths and an 80% reduction in the TB incidence rate by 2030, compared with 2015.
-However, the milestones set for 2020 were still far from being achieved in 2021.
+WHO's post-2015 global TB strategy, known as the End TB Strategy [56] has the goal of ending the global TB epidemic, with corresponding targets of a 90% reduction in TB deaths and an 80% reduction in the TB incidence rate by 2030, compared with 2015.
+However, the milestones set for 2020 were still far from being achieved in 2023.
 The COVID-19 pandemic has caused enormous health, social and economic impacts since 2020.
 This includes impacts on the provision of and access to essential TB services, the number of people diagnosed with TB and notified as TB cases through national disease surveillance systems, and TB disease burden (incidence and mortality).
 Intensified efforts and increased funding are urgently needed to reverse the negative impact of the pandemic.